 How do we prevent a ‘loneliness pandemic’?

-Our CEO, Helen Milner, looks at the important role digital inclusion can play in reducing loneliness
+Our Group CEO, Helen Milner, looks at the important role digital inclusion can play in reducing loneliness

 The pandemic has exposed and exacerbated the digital divide.
 The pandemic has also exacerbated loneliness and isolation.

 According to What Works Wellbeing, the number of people experiencing loneliness in the UK appears to have more than doubled – from 8.5% in 2019 to almost 1-in-5 in 2020.
 They say that “people who felt most lonely prior to Covid in the UK now have even higher levels of loneliness”, and found that those who “are young, living alone, on low incomes, out of work and/or with a mental health condition” were most at risk of being lonely.

 Over the past month, we’ve seen a number of influential reports on loneliness launched.
 The APPG on Loneliness and the British Red Cross have published their first inquiry report, ‘A Connected Recovery,’ which makes several key recommendations to tackle loneliness in the UK – identifying digital as vital for reducing loneliness.
 Last week, I spoke at a panel event on this report alongside the DCMS Minister, Matt Warman, where he recognised the importance of digital infrastructure for tackling loneliness.

 Meanwhile, the Lords Covid Committee, chaired by Baroness Martha Lane Fox, recently published their first report, ‘Beyond Digital: Planning for a Hybrid World.’
 They said that “there is a legitimate fear that the digitalisation driven by one pandemic could result in another: a pandemic of loneliness.”
 They also highlighted a recent Government study which estimates that the cost of loneliness on public services is about £9,500 a year per person.